 Linear Drain Installation

-As we’ve mentioned, old-style shower drains must sit in the center of the shower so that all four points; north, south, east, and west can slope towards a central point.
+As we’ve mentioned, old-style shower drains must sit in the centre of the shower so that all four points; north, south, east, and west can slope towards a central point.
 Creating a four-sided descent can only be done with small floor tiles and is much more time-consuming.
 Alternatively, linear shower drains require only a single slope towards the drain.
 This makes construction much easier, more adaptable, and is also more hygienic.
 Let’s take a look at the steps involved in installing a linear shower drain: Choose your flooring Different types of flooring will require different linear drains.
-If you consult with us at the Bathroom store we should be able to advise you on what’s most suitable.
-Choose your grate material When you’ve chosen your bathroom's design, visit us at the bathroom store and we can help you choose from a wide selection of grate designs and materials.
+If you consult with us at the Bathroom Store we should be able to advise you on what’s most suitable.
+Choose your grate material When you’ve chosen your bathroom's design, visit us at the Bathroom Store, and we can help you choose from a wide selection of grate designs and materials.
 Choose your placement You have more freedom to place a linear shower drain where you want.
 Either free-in-the-floor or against the wall.
-One-sided sloping, wall installations are probably slightly easier as there are fewer tiles to cut and you have more drainage capacity.
+One-sided sloping, wall installations are probably slightly easier as there are fewer tiles to cut, and you have more drainage capacity.

 Linear shower drains and barrier-free showers are no longer the domain of fancy hotels or swimming pools and gyms.
 They’re growing ever more popular in domestic settings for good reason.
 They are assuredly stylish and sophisticated.
 They are low-maintenance and best of all, they make your bathroom work better.
 What’s not to love?